Nazi Airliner in New York

-On August 10-11, 1938, a Lufthansa Focke-Wulf 200 Condor airliner made a record-breaking nonstop flight across the Atlantic from Berlin to Floyd Bennett field in Brooklyn, New York.
+On August 10-11, 1938, a Lufthansa Focke-Wulf 200 Condor airliner — heavily modified with extra fuel tanks — made a record-breaking nonstop flight across the Atlantic from Berlin to Floyd Bennett field in Brooklyn, New York.

 The aircraft was a Fw 200 VI, registered as D-ACON and named “Brandenburg.”